This function block controls a text display in an HMI.

 The HMI object displays a text, which is either given as a plain text or as a text resource.

-The font and the default values for the label and the colors are set in the parameter dialog of the object.
-A language specific text resource or a plain text can be assigned to it.
-Furthermore the alignment of the text can be adjusted.
+Default settings for the HMI object are made in the corresponding dialog, which appears after "Additional settings …".
+The font and the default values for the label and the colors are set here.
+A language specific text resource or a plain text can be assigned.
+Furthermore, the alignment of the text can be adjusted.